-Putting digital customer experience at the heart of telco strategy
+Putting digital customer experience at the heart of new generation telco strategy

 How should telcos create a digital experience to satisfy “Generation Z” customers?